David Parlett's

 1 January 2024 Discovered some technical oddities in doing the annual clean-up of my games website and am trying to even them out.

 21 December Merry Christmas to both my readers.
 I've been concentrating more on board games than card games this year, but two occasions have prompted a return to my original preference.
 One is that I have a film consultancy job to do early in the new year.
 I can't say what or for whom, having signed a non-disclosure agreement, but suffice to say I've enjoyed mugging up a famous historic card game for the purpose.
 The other is an invitation from the Australian Broadcasting Corporation to be interviewed about currently popular card games.
 I've done a number of contributions for the ABC over the years over what's being increasingly called The Festive Season, and always enjoy them.
 I've never visited Australia but I like everything I know about it, and if I'd emigrated anywhere at an earlier age it would have headed my list of preferences.
 I probably have relatives in Alice Springs, as one of my mother's brothers emigrated there in the 1920s.
 Besides its landscapes and wildlife I'd enjoy the heat, or at least the greater warmth than we get in this bedraggled little island.
+As usual around this time of year I've started doing some repairs on my website.

+25 November A kind reader has pointed out that I haven't update this page for three months, which must be the longest gap ever.
+I was wondering whether anyone read it, so it's good to know it's been missed.
 In October we went to Spiel Essen, which I hadn't attended since 2019 - that's before Covid.
 I was anxious not to miss it in case this would be my last time.
 At 84, I find travelling increasingly tiring, especially as we now eschew flying, for the sake of the planet, and prefer to go by train.
 Which is fine, so long as you don't book for the wrong Essen and land up at the one near Antwerp.
 Having arrived at the right one, we simplified the inevitable accommodation problem by staying at the Premier Inn, which has the advantage of being situated right next to the Bahnhof.
 Gamers at Premier Inn

 Gamers at Premier Inn